loomnetwork/loom-sdk-documentation/docs/zh-CN/how-to-loom-js-webpack.md

  * calls the `get` method to read the value we just stored
  * compares the retrieved value with the one we saved and prints out a message to the console.

-For brevity, we won't get too much into details here.
+Too keep things simple, we won't go deeper into details here about how this code works.

 This concludes our tutorial.
 Even if the example was pretty basic, the knowledge you acquired should be enough to help you build your own DApp with Loom and Webpack